Coronavirus and your finances: what help can you get?

 A number of credit reference agencies have confirmed that consumer credit scores will be protected when people have agreed ‘payment holidays’ in place as a result of the COVID-19 pandemic.

 The government has published a guide to help support and encourage landlords to take a ‘commonsense’ approach to tackling housing issues such as a leaking roof, a broken boiler or a plumbing issue that leaves the tenant without washing or toilet facilities or faulty or broken appliances.

 Jobs and wages

 The job retention scheme was due to run until June but the government has extended it until the end of October.
-From August, employers currently using the scheme will be able to bring furloughed employees back to work on a part time basis.
-More detail on this is expected by the end of May.
+From 1 July, employers currently using the scheme will be able to bring furloughed employees back to work on a part time basis but businesses will be responsible for paying wages while they work.